JuanFF/JuanFFweb/index.md

 I like to develop open-source code, too.
 In this site, you will find NLP resources I have been working on these years, especially in the healthcare domain.

+My latest project is a <a href="Apps.html">bot</a> that recovers headlines from Twitter with positive stories in the COVID-19 pandemic.

 I live in Madrid, Spain.

 <p style="line-height: 100%;">